 Want a motivator to take your students' writing to a higher level?
-Here's an opportunity for them to write for a real audience, and the chance to get published by an award-winning magazine.
+Here's an opportunity to write for a real audience, and the chance to get published by an award-winning magazine.

-We received many powerful essays for the Spring 2014 Writing Competition.
+We received many outstanding essays for the Spring 2016 Writing Competition.
 Though not every participant can win the contest, we'd like to share some excerpts that caught our eye.

 Julie M. Elman responds to the winners of our Spring 2016 Student Writing Competition.